Satisfy your craving, quench your thirst, and nourish your body with an oldie but goodie Orange Juice recipe!

 How to Serve Orange Juice

-If you will serve this to children aged 2 to 6 years old, then limit the juice to 4 to 6 ounces only.
-For older children, the juice can be served up to 8 ounces.
+If you will serve this to children aged two to six, limit the juice to four to six ounces only.
+For older children, the juice can be served up to eight ounces.

-Drink fresh juice in the mornings or as an after-snack beverage.
+Drink juice in the mornings or as an after-snack beverage.
 However, don’t drink too much of this to avoid adverse reactions.
+Just drink enough to feel how refreshing and delicious it is!

 Storage Tips